Legal & General Counsel

 Bastion's command layer would give supervising partners fine-grained control over which agents could act on which matters, with immutable records of every delegation and every output.
 IRONLAW's Rightful Authority and Least Authority rules map directly to ABA Model Rule 5.3 superv...

-Talk through your deployment requirements with a Bastion architect.
-No sales pressure -- just a technical conversation about your governance needs.
+Talk through your deployment requirements with a governance architect.
+No sales pressure - just a technical conversation about your governance needs.